2004 United States presidential election in Maine

 The 2004 United States presidential election in Maine took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Starting which, Maine is one of two states in the U.S. that instead of all of the state's four electors of the Electoral College to vote based upon the statewide results of the voters, two of the individual electors vote based on their congressional district because Maine has two congressional districts.
 The other two electors vote based upon the statewide results.

 Maine was considered by some to be a swing state, because of the closeness of some polls.
 However, the polls were consistently won by Kerry and neither campaign prioritized the state.
 On election day, Democrat John Kerry won the popular vote with 53.57% over George W. Bush with 44.58%.
 This is the most recent presidential election in which a losing Democrat won Maine's 2nd congressional district, and remained the last time until 2020 that the district voted for a losing candidate.
-This is the first time since 1968 in which a Republican won the popular vote without the state.
-Bush is the first Republican to win two terms in the White House without carrying Maine at least once and the only Republican to lose Maine's 2nd congressional district and win the election.
+This is the first time since 1968 in which a Republican won the popular vote without Maine.
+Bush is the first Republican to win two terms in the White House without carrying Maine at least once.